 B2B Customer Interviews: Are They Different?

-Expect more out of your interview with a hydraulic hose buyer than with a garden hose buyer.
+Expect more out of your B2B customer interviews with a hydraulic hose buyer than with a garden hose buyer.

 Nope.
 He changed… a lot.
 Compared to retail consumers, industrial customers are more technically savvy, more rational in their decisions, more dependent on suppliers, fewer in number and more diverse in their applications for any one product.
 Careful reﬂection of these customer differences should lead you to three goals in the front-end of your B2B new product development (NPD).
 These, in turn, will lead you to different approaches than you are likely using today (see Figure 1).